Total Sports Entertainment: TSE GameTime SponsorPRO

 In October 2010, TSE released a new addition to GameTime.
 It is an internet-based tool for organizing, tracking and validating all sponsored inventory.

+On May 16, 2018, the entire TSE Gametime Suite (ScriptPRO, SponsorPRO and PromoPRO) was acquired by Shoflo, an award-winning event production software company based in Orlando FL.

 Equipment Solutions - AV Design and Integration

-TSE provides equipment, installation and support for a facility.
+TSE provided equipment, installation and support for a facility.
 Video Boards, Video Equipment, Sound Systems, Security Systems.
 TSE Design-build new audio and video productions or retrofit existing systems/facilities throughout North America.
-Recent clients include: Pensacola Blue Wahoos, Colorado Springs Sky Sox and West Michigan Whitecaps.
+Recent clients included: Pensacola Blue Wahoos, Colorado Springs Sky Sox and West Michigan Whitecaps.

 Recent Projects

 Consulting Services Division - Fan Experience Enhancement, Creative Services and Event Production

 Total Sports Entertainment’s Consulting Services Division offers expertise and guidance from former executives in the sports and entertainment industries.
 Services include: Content Creation for video displays, Video Board Design and Sourcing, Seminars and Training, Staffing and Recruitment/Head Hunting, among others.
 TSE is also known for supporting teams in the opening of new franchises, ballparks and new facility renovations.